 The preceding was just a sliver of what we think a typical Performance Engineer is likely to be feeling today.
 With the proliferation of this “new” role over the last few years, Neotys continues to see an increase in the number of PE titles represented in customer and prospect engagements.
-These pioneers are not only a metaphor for the industry sophistication, Performance Engineers are crucial evangelists of collective performance “ownership” needed in order in order for companies to gain a competitive advantage.
+These pioneers are not only a metaphor for the industry sophistication; Performance Engineers are crucial evangelists of collective performance “ownership” needed for companies to gain a competitive advantage.

 In recognition of the role, value, and increased number of contacts that currently comprise the Performance Engineering fraternity, Neotys has created a venue for collaboration, idea sharing, and ultimately, the content creation that all of its users can benefit from.

 For more information about the Neotys Performance Advisory Council, the expert panel, and upcoming PAC conference schedule, click here.